lukewickstead/RandomNotes/Js/Advanced JS.md

     d = 3; // ??
 This does not create a new property on obj, it goes up the scope until global and creates a global reference.
 }

-obj.d; // undefine;
+obj.d; // undefined;
 d; // 3 oops!!
 ```

-In strict mode the with keyword is completly removed.
+In strict mode the with keyword is completely removed.

 Dynamic scope means run time

 ###IIFE###